Halifax Seaport

 The Halifax Seaport is a Canadian commercial development located on the Halifax, Nova Scotia waterfront, at the southern end of the Halifax Boardwalk.
 It is a re-use of former shipping warehouses.
 The intent of the multi-year project is to create a thriving new arts and culture district in the city.

-Notable tenants include NSCAD University, the new Halifax Farmers' Market, a cruise ship terminal, the Canadian Museum of Immigration at Pier 21, and the Cunard Centre, a multi-purpose events venue.
+Notable tenants include NSCAD University, the Halifax Farmers' Market, a cruise ship terminal, the Canadian Museum of Immigration at Pier 21, and the Cunard Centre, a multi-purpose events venue.
 The Seaport is managed by the Halifax Port Authority.